 Prerequisite: Junior Jazz Band, 3 years of band experience, or 2-3 years of private lessons, or permission of the teacher.
-Student must also be registered in a concert band course.

 Senior Jazz Band music is for advanced band students that have at least 3 year's playing experience in band or private lessons.
 Students will play advanced music in the following musical styles: jazz, rock, Latin: Brazilian/Afro-Cuban, funk and fusion.
 Students will continue to improve jazz technique and improvisation.
 Students will perform at school and district concerts, festivals, community events and on the senior tour.